+During the year ended January 6, 2024, we granted 325,878 stock options with a weighted average exercise price of \$19.76 per share to certain employees under the 2021 Incentive Plan.
 During the year ended December 31, 2022, no stock options were granted under the 2021 Incentive Plan.
 During the year ended December 25, 2021, we granted 322,997 stock options with an exercise price of \$17.00 per share to certain employees under the 2021 Incentive Plan.
-The stock options granted will cliff vest on the third anniversary of the date of grant, subject in all cases to continued employment on the applicable vesting date.
-The weighted average grant date fair value of the stock options was \$7.48.
+The stock options granted have a ten-year contractual term and will cliff vest on the third anniversary of the date of grant, subject in all cases to continued employment on the applicable vesting date.
+The weighted average grant date fair value of the stock options for the years ended January 6, 2024 and December 25, 2021 was \$9.84 and \$7.48, respectively.
 The total grant date fair value of the stock options will be recognized as equity-based compensation expense over the vesting period.